18liedan/genomics_memo/README.md

 ⚖️ [03_bqsr.sh](./03_bqsr.sh) is a script to perform BQSR on all samples.

 🔡 [04_finalhaplotypecalling.sh](./04_finalhaplotypecalling.sh) is a script to call, merge, genotype, and filter final variants.
-Further manual filtering is recommended, based on the nature of your species/population/analyses.
+Further manual filtering, tailored for your species/population/downstream analyses, is recommended.

 🪢 [05_angsdhet.sh](05_angsdhet.sh) is a script to run ANGSD to calculate heterozygosity from sfs files per sample.